Alkimos College: Overview

 The far northern suburbs of Perth are some of the fastest growing areas of the metropolitan area.
 There was a need for another secondary school to relieve pressure on Butler College, which had almost 1,800 students in 2018.
 The school started construction on stage 1 in 2018, with Butler North Secondary School as a planning name.
 Stage 1 involves construction of classrooms, administration, student services, a cafeteria and sports facilities.
-It cost $48.4 million.
+It cost A$48.4 million.

 A community survey was done in March 2019 to determine the school's name.
 The options were Alkimos College, Alkimos Secondary College and Alkimos Community College.
 Alkimos College was decided to be the name of the school.

 There are various sculptures around the school that are inspired by the Alkimos wreck and the local coastline and ocean, built as part of the Western Australian Government's percent for art scheme.
 The Alkimos wreck sculpture is lit up at night, making it visible to the surrounding suburb.